 3. Tech training is not enough

-Most importantly, be consistent in your approach to customer service.
+Most importantly, be consistent in your service desk approach to customer service.
 You may be having an exceptionally bad day, but nobody wants to deal with Dr Jekyll and Mr Hyde.

 The importance of encouraging knowledge base submissions has been stressed many times over in other best practice advice.
 We know that an efficient knowledge base can reduce call volumes, improve resolution times and, ultimately, reduce costs.

 It’s tempting to pad your knowledge base with generic knowledge, especially if other documented information with specific detail is not readily available.
 In this instance, however, bigger is not always better.
 A more streamlined approach to the knowledge base may prove more effective.